wiicode/cybersecurity-framework/silver-training/platform-windows-10.md

 The majority of Exploit Guard configuration is performed using an XML file, the location of which is specified through Group Policy.
 The XML file can be generated using the [Windows Defender Security Center application](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-exploit-guard/import-export-exploit-protection-emet-xml#create-and-export-a-configuration-file), or [exported from EMET](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-exploit-guard/import-export-exploit-protection-emet-xml#convert-an-emet-configuration-file-to-an-exploit-protection-configuration-file).

-As Exploit Guard can cause compatibility issues with some applications, Microsoft recommends that Exploit Guard policies are thoroughly tested before they are enforced across an organisation.
+As Exploit Guard can cause compatibility issues with some applications, Microsoft recommends that Exploit Guard policies are thoroughly tested before they are enforced across an organization.
 "Audit mode" can be used to support this.

 |     |     |
 | --- | --- |